Beautiful and healthy hair makes us more confident and beautiful! What better than starting from scratch and following a good hair wash routine?

 While you're at it, make sure you're patting your hair dry instead of rubbing it.
 This will help you avoid damaging your hair after you put so much effort into washing it properly.

-You may also want to skip the hairdryer and let your hair dry naturally.
-Applying heat to your hair can damage it and cause it to become frizzy.
-Brushing your hair when wet can also cause more hair to fall out than when you brush your hair when dry.
+But applying heat to your hair every day and excess styling of hair can damage it leaving your hair to become frizzy and unmanageable.
+Always use a heat protectant if styling is unavoidable.
+Also, avoid brushing your hair when wet as it can also cause more hair to fall out than when you brush your hair when dry.

 Now you know how to properly wash your hair.
 As you can see, it's simple and easy to follow these hair wash tips that will help you have healthier and more beautiful hair.